History of the Jews in Alexandria: Roman period

 Following the Roman conquest of Egypt, intense antisemitism became widespread throughout Alexandria's non-Jewish populations.
 Many viewed Jews as privileged isolationists.
 This sentiment led to the Alexandrian Pogrom in 38 CE, led by the Roman governor Aulus Avilius Flaccus.
 Many Jews were murdered, their notables were publicly scourged, synagogues were defiled and closed, and all the Jews were confined to one quarter of the city.
 Riots again erupted in 40 CE between Jews and Greeks.
 Jews were accused of not honouring the emperor, and Jews were angered by the erection of a clay altar and destroyed it.
 In response, Caligula ordered the erection of a statue of himself in the Temple of Jerusalem.
-Philo wrote that Caligula "regarded the Jews with most especial suspicion, as if they were the only persons who cherished wishes opposed to his".
+Philo wrote that Caligula "regarded the Jews with most especial suspicion, as if they were the only persons who cherished wishes opposed to his."

 Following the First Jewish–Roman War, many Romans in Alexandria questioned the loyalty of the city's Jewry.
-Violence occurred when, in 66 CE, the Alexandrines had organized a public assembly to deliberate about an embassy to Nero, and a great number of Jews came flocking to the amphitheater.
-When the Alexandrines saw the Jews, they attacked them; the majority of the Jews were killed, and those who were captured were burned alive.
+Violence occurred in 66 CE, when the Alexandrines had organized a public assembly to deliberate about an embassy to Nero, and a great number of Jews came flocking to the amphitheater.
+When the Alexandrines saw the Jews, they attacked them; the majority of Jews were killed, and those who were captured were burned alive.
 Following this event was the second Alexandrian pogrom.
 Tiberius Julius Alexander, the governor of Alexandria (who was born Jewish, but left the religion) was able to calm the riots.
 However, most Jews saw the rising antisemitism and emigrated out of the city, mostly to Rome and other Mediterranean and North African cities.
-In 115 CE the remaining Jewish population participated in the Kitos War, leading to the economic situation of the community being undermined, and its population diminished.